garrandall/popular-music-data/tracks/lodi-creedence-clearwater-revival.md

 Just about a year ago, I set out on the road,
 Seekin' my fame and fortune, lookin' for a pot of gold.
 Things got bad, and things got worse, I guess you will know the tune.
-Oh !
+Oh!
 Lord, stuck in Lodi again.
 Rode in on the Greyhound, I'll be walkin' out if I go.
 I was just passin' through, must be seven months or more.
 Ran out of time and money, looks like they took my friends.
-Oh !
+Oh!
 Lord, I'm stuck in Lodi again.

 The man from the magazine said I was on my way.
 Somewhere I lost connections, ran out of songs to play.
-I came into town, a one night stand, looks like my plans fell through Oh !
+I came into town, a one night stand, looks like my plans fell through Oh!
 Lord, stuck in Lodi again.

-Mmmm...
+Mmm...
-If I only had a dollar, for ev'ry song I've sung.
+If I only had a dollar, for every song I've sung.
-And ev'ry time I've had to play while people sat there drunk.
+And every time I've had to play while people sat there drunk.
 You know, I'd catch the next train back to where I live.
-Oh !
+Oh!
 Lord, I'm stuck in Lodi again.
-Oh !
+Oh!
 Lord, I'm stuck in Lodi again.